 Thanks to the creation of a duty-free zone in 1989, trade-in Burgas thrives.
 Close to 87% of Burgas’s revenue comes from the manufacturing/industry, and another 7% comes from trade.
 The remainder of the area’s revenue comes from tourism.

 Burgas has many area restaurants and cafes that serve traditional Bulgarian or Serbian cuisine.
 Meals are usually inexpensive.
 Creating a travel budget for meals is easy in Burgas.

 Royal serves Serbian and Bulgarian cuisine.
 Drinks and Meals are reasonably priced and include appetizer, entre, and dessert.
 Entrees range from Chicken Pletenica to Beef Fillet.

 Grolsch is a restaurant based on popular beer.
 A bottle of Grolsch is cheap and meals range from calamari to meatball stew.
 There are three different Grolsch establishments in Burgas, so you are guaranteed to find one close to your hotel.

 Evropa specializes in wood-grilled pizzas.
 Live music is always in the establishment with guitarists coming right to your table.

 In Burgas, a large number of bars and discos are open until the early morning hours.
 Burgas is an excellent spot for fun-loving tourists and residents.

-Thanks to the sunny location, temperate weather, gorgeous sea views, and busy city centre, Burgas is an excellent tourist destination.
-Visitors to Bulgaria can stay in Burgas where dining is inexpensive and shopping is more than reasonable, yet the location and proximity to great train service allows tourists to stay in the city while visiting all the surrounding countryside.
+Thanks to the sunny location, temperate weather, gorgeous sea views, and busy city center, Burgas is an excellent tourist destination.
+Visitors to Bulgaria can stay in Burgas where dining is inexpensive and shopping is more than reasonable, yet the location and proximity to great train service allow tourists to stay in the city while visiting all the surrounding countryside.